 - c.
 The SEI and quality-condition values were multiplied together for each component of a polygon, to produce the combined ecosystem values. - 2.
-Wildlife habitat values were examined for the most important life requisites of 10 of the 11 selected species whose habitats were mapped (Table 8).
+Wildlife habitat values were examined for the most important life requisites of 10 of the 11 selected species whose habitats were mapped (Table 7).
 All ecosystems, including sensitive and non-sensitive ecosystems were rated for current habitat suitability for various life requisites for each of these 10 species.
-Each component of a polygon with a high rating for any of the life requisites was assigned a value of 10, each component with a moderate rating was assigned a value of 6, and each component with a low suitability rating was assigned a value of 1.
+Each component of a polygon was assigned a value of 10 for a high rating, 6 for a moderate rating, 1 for a low suitability rating, and 0 for a nil rating.
 All of the values for each component of each polygon were averaged.
 The final value used for the polygon was the component with the highest value.